 It’s an interesting interview that anyone in facility management, security, IT, construction, or really anyone that uses access control at their workplace should listen to.

 Listen to this podcast using the embedded player below, or use the link to download (right-click to save) or to listen using your system's media player.
 On mobile devices simply click the Download this Audio File link below and your devices player will automatically play the file.

 Listen to My TechDecisions Podcast – Episode 22, Steve White of Vector Security

 Filesize: 44 MB

-Jonathan Blackwood is managing editor of TechDecisions.
+Jonathan Blackwood is the Editor-in-Chief of TechDecisions.
 Jonathan joined TechDecisions in 2014 and writes about technologies that help to innovate and improve practices for companies of all sizes, K-12 and higher education, government, healthcare, hospitality, retail and large venue spaces.
 He is especially interested in the future of work and education and the Internet of Things.
 Follow him @BlackwoodTweets.